zerostaticthemes/jekyll-serif-theme/_projects/sample1.md

 ---
-title: "test"
+title: "Project 2"
-date: 2018-11-18T12:33:46+10:00
+date: 2018-12-28T15:14:39+10:00
-weight: 1
+weight: 4
 ---

-Financial accounting (or financial accountancy) is the field of accounting concerned with the **summary, analysis and reporting** of financial transactions related to a business.
+Business advisory is the final tier of the accounting pyramid.
+Business advisory involves reporting on performance as well as advising on strategic plans, risk assessment, and succession plans.

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)